vienues/analytics-system-react/README.md

 ## Core technologies used

-- [Lerna](https://github.com/lerna/lerna) - Multi-package manager to simplify the codebase in a single repository
+- [Yarn workspaces](https://classic.yarnpkg.com/en/docs/workspaces/) - Multi-package manager to simplify the codebase in a single repository
 - [Apollo GraphQL](https://www.apollographql.com/) - GraphQL framework to allow rapid and reliable development of client-server communication
 - [React](https://reactjs.org/) - Interface framework
 - [Styled Components](https://www.styled-components.com/) - Interface styling framework

 ## Useful developer add-ons

-When working with the Adaptive Insight repo, there are many add-ons that make development and debugging painless.
+When working with the Reactive Analytics repo, there are many add-ons that make development and debugging painless.
 When using [Visual Studio Code](https://code.visualstudio.com/) and [Google Chrome](https://www.google.com/chrome/) as a developer environment consider trying out some of the following tools.

 ### Visual Studio Code extensions from the marketplace